thisishaoqian/haoqian.info/_posts/2023-06-23-wealth-creation.md

 ## Return on capital exceeds the growth rate.

 How about in the long run?
 Thanks to Thomas Piketty, we have the long-term data.
-In the long run, the return on capital (before the tax) is always higher than the GDP growth rate, as presented in Figure 2.
-There are different concepts of capital, But Piketty uses a broad definition of capital to be the same as wealth.
-Although Thomas Piketty presented this historical fact in his 696 pages of the book Capital in the Twenty-First Century, he still needs to explain why the return on capital can exceed the growth rate.
+In the long run, the return on capital[^3] (before the tax) is always higher than the GDP growth rate, as presented in Figure 2.
+Although Thomas Piketty presented this historical fact in his 696 pages of the book *Capital in the Twenty-First Century*, he still needs to explain why the return on capital can exceed the growth rate.

 <figure>
 <img src="{{url}}/images/blog/2023-06-23-capital-return.jpeg" style="width:100%">